 \section{Abstract}

-We present an efficient faithful entanglement distribution scheme for quantum communication against collective noise.
-Its setup is composed of polarizing beam splitters, half wave plates, polarization independent wavelength division multiplexers, and frequency shifters.
-An arbitrary qubit error on the polarization state of each qubit caused by the noisy channel can be rejected, without resorting to additional qubits, fast polarization modulators, and nondestructive quantum nondemolition detectors.
-Its success probability is 100\%, which is independent of the noise parameters, and it can be applied directly in all one-way quantum communication protocols based on entanglement.
+We present an economical setup for faithful entanglement sharing against collective noise.
+It is composed of polarizing beam splitters, half wave plates, polarization independent wavelength division multiplexers, and frequency shifters.
+An arbitrary qubit error on the polarization state of each photon in a multi-photon system caused by the noisy channel can be rejected, without resorting to additional qubits, fast polarization modulators, and nondestructive quantum nondemolition detectors.
+Its success probability is in principle 100\%, which is independent of the noise parameters, and it can be applied directly in any one-way quantum communication protocol based on entanglement.